Top Seven Senior Tax Breaks

 If you own a business when you retire, or plan on starting your own business, you may be able to claim business expenses as one of your senior tax breaks.
 If you have a business, you may be able to deduct some or all of your expenses related to the business as long as the expenses are necessary and reasonable.
 Typical business expenses include money spent on travel, business equipment, and the costs of an office, whether it is at home or outside in an office building.

 6. Charitable Contributions

 When people retire, they often have time to reflect and think about just who it was that really helped out during their working life.
 This often leads retirees and seniors to give back to the community in the form of charitable contributions.
 These contributions are deductible as an itemized deduction.
 However, there are limits on these deductions.

-Cash contributions that are charitable in nature can only be deducted up to an amount equal to 50% of your AGI.
+Cash contributions that are charitable in nature can only be deducted up to an amount equal to 50 percent of your AGI.
 In addition, if you donate property (other than cash) to a charitable organization, you can generally deduct the fair market value of the property.
 However, if the property that you want to donate (like a house) has appreciated in value since you first bought it, you will probably have to make some adjustments.

 Lastly, if you make a contribution of a piece of property that the charitable organization will likely sell off (like a car or a boat), then your deduction is limited by the gross proceeds from the sale of the item.
 This rule applies if the claimed value of the donation is more than $500.

 The standard deduction is the tax deduction you take if you do not itemize your deductions.
 If you are 65 at the end of the tax year (December 31 st), then you may take a higher standard deduction.
 In addition, if you are blind (you do not have corrected vision of at least 20/20 or have an extreme limitation in your field of vision), you may be able to claim a higher standard deduction.